inrialearninglab/ai4t-fr/README.md

 3. Run the local server : `mkdocs serve`

 After a few seconds, the website should be available at : http://localhost:8000

+## Contents and info speficic to the Mooc FR
+1. Tutorial to create and access account on Fun Campus